Roy Marlin Voris: Decorations and honors

 During his more than two decades of military service, Captain Voris received 3 Distinguished Flying Crosses, 11 Air Medals, 3 Presidential Unit Citations, and the Purple Heart, along with a dozen other medals.
 In 1993, Voris was honored at the United States Air Force's annual "Gathering of Eagles" ceremony as one of twenty aviators worldwide who have made significant contributions in the field of aviation.
 He was inducted into the International Air Show Hall of Fame in 2000, and the Navy Aviation Hall of Fame in Pensacola, Florida in May, 2002.
 The 2004 California Air Show held in Salinas, California was dedicated in his honor.
 An aircraft bearing Voris' name sits outside the Jacksonville Naval Air Station, where the passenger terminal is also named for him.

 On October 10, 2005 a memorial service was held at the Fort Ord Main Chapel in the town of Seaside, California.
 Immediately thereafter, full military honors (which included a 21-gun salute and the traditional folding and presentation of the American flag) followed.
 The service ended with a six-plane missing man formation flyover by the Blue Angels.
 "Butch Voris' contributions to naval aviation and the nation's history were epic", said Cdr.
 Steve Foley, flight leader and commanding officer of the 2005 Blue Angels.
 "Concluding his memorial service with a fly-by the 2005 Blue Angel team will be a highlight of not only this season, but our careers as naval aviators as well.
 It truly reinforces our responsibility to preserve the legacy and ideals Boss Voris bestowed upon us 59 years ago.
 Said Lt.
 Garrett Kasper, public spokesman for the Blue Angels, "It is our team's honor to conduct a flyby, as our final salute to Captain Voris, and the most fitting way we can pay our respects to the Voris family."

-To this day, in living tribute to their founder, The Blue Angels fly the tightest formations of any aerial demonstration teams, while executing precise maneuvers with a mere 18 inches wingtip-to-canopy separation.